Thursday, May 16, 2019

 Wine Bottle History - Photo courtesy of www.vinepair.com

-• During the 1700s, the bottles became smaller, and their shape(s) became more cylindrical, allowing for the bottles to be laid on their side rather than always standing up, which was better for storage and transport and easier for service too.
+• During the 1700s, the bottles became smaller.
+Their shape(s) became more cylindrical, allowing for the bottles to be laid on their side rather than always standing up, which was better for storage and transport and easier for service, too.
 Glass bottles were now widely used for all sorts of beverage (still wines, sparkling wines, beers, ciders, spirits, etc...), coming in various sizes and shapes still quite different than today's wine bottles: some bottles boasting shorter, sturdier bodies with rather large bases and shorter necks.; and some being large glass wine jars.
 Cork was by now established as the bottle sealant of choice.
 Yet, people still struggled to remove it from the neck of the bottle and had to wait nearly a century of trials later for easy-to-use corkscrews to become available, as the first corkscrew patent was only granted to the Reverend Samuell Henshall, in 1795, in England. (*)

 • In the early 19th century, roughly by the 1820s, wine bottle shapes had evolved and resembled the ones we use today.
 Their production had increased drastically, and although they still presented some defaults and asperities, the consistency of shapes and designs had become much better, more uniform, and homogenous.
 Yet, creating elegant, stylish, and chiseled bottles for special orders, events, and other purposes took real craftsmanship and artisanal skills.